WAYS TO ORGANIZE BASEBALL CARDS

 Some collectors like to sort their collections chronologically based on the year printed on the card, which allows seeing the evolution of photography, design styles and any player uniform changes over the years.
 Cards are sorted from oldest to newest, usually in 5-year increments.
 Within each year range, cards can then be organized alphabetically as described earlier.

-Read also: 1993 BOWMAN BASEBALL CARDS VALUE
+Read also: NEGRO LEAGUE BASEBALL CARDS

 High-end collectors and sellers sometimes organize collections by sport card manufacturer, like Topps, Fleer, Donruss etc. This highlights variations between brands and set designs each year.
 Within each manufacturer section, cards would be ordered by year and then alphabetically.
 This level of detail benefits those analyzing historical production issues as well.